Jessica Traynor receives the Lawrence O'Shaughnessy Award for Poetry 2023

 'Fierce and profound, Pit Lullabies is one of the vital books of the new Irish poetry.' - Ciarán O’Rourke, New Hibernia Review

-Irish poet Jessica Traynor is to receive the Lawrence O'Shaughnessy Award for Poetry 2023.
-She will be the 27th recipient of this American award for poetry, which honours both the literary achievement of the poet and their contribution to the community of writers in Ireland.
+Irish poet Jessica Traynor has won the Lawrence O'Shaughnessy Award for Poetry 2023.
+She was the 27th recipient of this prestigious American award for poetry, which honours both the literary achievement of the poet and their contribution to the community of writers in Ireland.
+Jessica was presented with the award and gave a public reading at the University of St Thomas in St Paul, Minnesota, on 8 and 10 May 2023.

 Jessica Traynor’s third collection Pit Lullabies was published by Bloodaxe Books in March 2022.
 It was a Poetry Book Society Recommendation and a Poetry Book of the Year in The Irish Times.
 Pit Lullabies followed two acclaimed collections from Dedalus Press: Liffey Swim (2014) and The Quick (2018).